 God’s whole plan for humanity is to break down the dividing wall between a small number of Jews and the rest of the seven billion people on the planet (cf. Eph.
 2:14).
 This was important in Paul’s day because for him Israel was a major player in the first-century Roman Empire.
 He knew nothing of India and China and the two Americas, for example.
 But despite his limited perspective, he was infallibly inspired as he wrote, and his main message is to break down any wall anywhere for any religious or ethnic reason.

 Now for us today, the church must reach out to everyone, including Jews, and keep an eye on any anti-Semitism that rears its ugly head.
 The church goes global, and this is God’s main focus.
 Despite what American and Israeli Messianic Jews and American Christians seem to claim about Israel being God’s main focus, he wants his message of the gospel of Christ and his kingdom to reach everyone, far, far outside the small borders of Israel.
 And the church is the only living organism that can accomplish this mission, by his grace.
 Therefore, the church, not Israel, is the center of his attention, the apple of his eye—but that is not to say God does not care about this small nation.
 He does.
 But he has gone and is going global.
 Therefore, we should have his perspective and mission.

 Nonetheless, Christians (and Muslims and anyone else) who deny Jews the right to live in their promised land seem churlish and ungenerous.
 It’s a done deal, a fait accompli, so they must stop denying it now.
-I believe there is a deep “God reason” for this return so many centuries later, and the mystery is embedded in the unconditional land-grant aspect of God’s covenant to Abraham.
+I believe there is a deep “God reason” for this return so many centuries later, and the mystery is embedded in the everlasting land-grant aspect of God’s covenant to Abraham.
 This mystery is expressed in the remnant.